 Printed media requires CMYK to create a continuous spectrum of colors in spite of RGB being able to produce a greater number of colors.
 RGB uses additive colors.
 The additive model adds red, green, and blue light together to represent a variety of colors.
 This method might make them indistinctive when we print the respective colors on paper.
 In contrast, CMYK uses subtractive colors by mixing four ink colors.
 You start with pure white by not putting any ink on the paper and then mix the four colors until eventually, you reach a full black.
 That is how the CMYK method works.

 When using RGB, you cannot start with black paper and then add light to get full white color.
 In a nutshell, that is why we use CMYK and not RGB to print on paper.
 On a smaller scale, your office printer uses the same principles of printing.

 Factors to Consider when Converting RGB to CMYK

 So you might design a book or any corporate document in RGB and have it look great on your screen, but it will be converted to CMYK before you are able to print it on paper.

 When converting RGB to CMYK there are a few factors to consider.
 These include the format of your graphic design i.e. is it a vector or a raster graphic.
 Your selection of a suitable RGB to CMYK converter will also depend on the purpose of the graphic.
 It is one thing to print a corporate document while printing a full-size poster is a very different beast.
 In other words, you need to select a convertor that provides support for large-format printing or a tool that will produce the best result for a small-format printer.

 Graphic Formats in Converting RGB to CMYK

-The same applies to raster images, or bitmaps, that we edit in different file formats such as jpg, jpeg, png, gif and others.
-You need to convert them to CMYK as well and save the file as native pdf to retain your color profile.
+The same applies to raster images, or bitmaps, that we edit in different file formats such as jpg, jpeg, png, gif, and others.
+You need to convert them to CMYK as well and save the file as a native pdf to retain your color profile.